krazesu/krazesu/README.md

 ## Hello World 👋

-Hi, I’m Kriz Greg (Kraze) 👋 I’m an aspiring software engineer with a growing passion for embedded systems, data engineering, and cybersecurity.
+Hi, I’m Kriz Greg (Kraze) 👋 I’m an aspiring software engineer with a growing interests for embedded systems, data engineering, and cybersecurity.

 Some of my experiences and projects include
 - Developed a LoRa-based mesh sensor network for mobile air quality monitoring for my undergaduate capstone project